 Recently, I have taken a few phone calls and emails from investors who are a bit disgruntled about their investment properties here in Central Indiana.
 There are a variety of reasons, but they feel like their investments aren’t performing as well as they anticipated.

-The vast majority of investors in Central Indiana are very happy with their returns, and they areperforming well.
+The vast majority of investors in Central Indiana are very happy with their returns, and they are performing well.
 Every month, we have investors who are actively adding to their portfolios because they’ve had such good results.

 My business partner and I have been investing here since 2000.
 We have acquired a significant amount of rental real estate.
-I can tell you that having gone through many years as an investor and a landlord, sometimes things can be a grind.
+I can tell you that having gone through many years as an investor and a landlord, sometimes it can be a grind.

 If you don’t hit that return, I think it’s a huge mistake to think you should sell it.
-Selling is expensive in the first couple years that you own a property, because there is very little gain made in value, and there will be fees to pay at closing.
+Selling is expensive in the first couple years that you own a property because there is very little gain made in value, and there will be fees to pay at closing.